l0k0ms/workshops/using-logs-to-improve-developer-productivity/steps/intro.md

 This activity is split in two main parts:

-* Part one: We will focus on Apache logs and use them as examples to leverage log parsing, logging without limits, log monitors, and log analytics.
+* Part one focuses on Apache logs and use them as examples to leverage log parsing, logging without limits, log monitors, and log analytics.

-* Part two: We will use a real application fully instrumented to demonstrate how logs can bring context to your metrics and traces.
+* Part two uses a real application fully instrumented to demonstrate how logs can bring context to your metrics and traces.

 When you are ready to continue, click **Start Scenario**.